.png)

 And REALLY what I long to do is sit on a bench in Cal Johnson Park in the springtime just kickin’ it with Ms. Nikki

-Nevertheless, I approach the table feeling excited, yet just as inhibited and rushed as
+Nevertheless, I approach the table feeling excited, yet just as inhibited and rushed as I feel when I visit a loved one in prison

 She greets me with that warm and beautiful smile